Raging Alone 9: Birthday

 Inside the cave, Rutejìmo began to cry again.

 A moment later, his father yelled out, “Boy!
-Get… in here and deal with it!”
-His voice was slurred from too much fermented milk.
+Get… in here and deal with this thing!”
+His slurred voice betrayed his heavy drinking.
 “Boy!”

 Gemènyo glanced back.
 “Want me to wait?”